Boolean operators

 - It is followed by a Boolean expression and then a block of code.
 If the Boolean expression evaluates to

-, the block of code that follows will be run.
+true, the block of code that follows will be run.

 Here’s an example of the ifstatement used with a conditional expression:

-|
+| |

 - The

-|
+| |

 - If the Boolean expression after the

-, it will run the code block that directly follows. - Otherwise, if the Boolean expression after the
+ifstatement evaluates totrue, it will run the code block that directly follows. - Otherwise, if the Boolean expression after the

-, the code block that directly follow will run. - Finally, if all previous Boolean expressions evaluate to
+else ifstatement evaluates totrue, the code block that directly follow will run. - Finally, if all previous Boolean expressions evaluate to

-, the code within theelse
+false, the code within theelseblock will run.

-|
+| |

 Ternary Conditional